 Even more annoying is that experiments presented in Section 5 suggest that the criterion (4) is not relevant in practice.
 Indeed, even if the best corner was chosen (by an oracle), the gain in box contraction brought by this strategy w.r.t. a random choice of corner would be not significant.
-This renders pointless the search for an efficient greedy algorithm.
+This renders pointless the search for an efficient and fast corner selection heuristic.

-Therefore we have investigated other criteria.
-We should first highlight a "geometric" point concerning hyperplanes built by endpoint interval Taylor.
-If such a hyperplane removes some inconsistent parts from the box, the inconsistent subspace includes at least the selected corner $x_c$ .
-However, the criterion reflecting the gain in volume w.r.t. the box brought by a corner selection includes terms mixing variables coming from all the dimensions simultaneously.
-This makes difficult the design of an efficient corner selection heuristic based on this criterion.
+This study suggests that this criterion is not relevant and leads to explore another criterion.
+We should notice that when a hyperplane built by endpoint interval Taylor removes some inconsistent parts from the box, the inconsistent subspace more often includes the selected corner $x_c$ because the approximation at this point is exact.
+However, the corresponding criterion includes terms mixing variables coming from all the dimensions simultaneously, and makes difficult the design of an efficient corner selection heuristic.